 Is your child a picky eater?
 Are you struggling to get your child to eat a healthy and balanced diet?
-Gardening might just be the crucial solution to your problems!
+Gardening might just be a crucial solution to your problems!
 In our little city with limited space, all you need is a few containers, soil, a sunny spot and love for nature to grow some herbs and sweet cherry tomatoes that your child will not be able to resist.

 Getting in touch with nature can support children in learning new skills, do something fun with people and develop their self-confidence and self-help skills by spending time in the garden, tending to plants and growing their own food.
 The wonder of seeing a garden might spark your child’s curiosity and inspire him to ask questions like “Why do plants need sunlight?”
 “Why are worms good for the plants?”
 Take the opportunity to add a little numeracy element to the conversation by counting the flowers on each plant or measuring how the plants have grown on a weekly basis.
 Supplement their experience with books about plants, a day out to the Botanical Gardens or engage them in crafts to create a photo journal of the plants’ growth.
 As they tend to their plants, children will learn about responsibility, a love for nature and increased awareness of how the outdoor environment is a safe and pleasant place.